 Plugs and rooted poinsettias do best with some shade when first planted, but after they are established, they will do better with full sun.

 Pull off and store your shade cloths by the middle of October.

 Ideally fall bedding plants can be left in the greenhouse for

 approximately 2 weeks after transplanting and then moved outside to

 The additional light and cooler temperature of the outdoors will produce a more compact bedding plant crop.

-LIVE PLANT License: Has everyone reapplied for your school license this year???
+Has everyone reapplied for his or her license this year???
 These expire every year and every school that grows live plants MUST have one!
 Here is the link to more info on a live plant license - http://agr.georgia.gov/licensing-and-inspection.aspx

 Please let me know if you have any other questions.
 Good luck with your plant sales this year.
 Happy planting!